glitch-tk/bio-guide-website/content/en/_index.md

 {{% blocks/section color="dark" type="row" %}}
-{{% blocks/feature icon="fab" title="New chair metrics!" %}}
+{{% blocks/feature icon="fab" title="First, Check Out Our Trifold" %}}
-The Goldydocs UI now shows chair size metrics by default.

-Please follow this space for updates!
+Get an overview of the strucure and function of our system.
 {{% /blocks/feature %}}

-{{% blocks/feature icon="fab" title="Contributions welcome!" url="https://github.com/google/docsy-example" %}}
+{{% blocks/feature icon="fab" title="Read Our Pamphlet" %}}
-We do a [Pull Request](https://github.com/google/docsy-example/pulls) contributions workflow on **GitHub**.
-New users are always welcome!
+Learn about what happens when the musculoskeletal system is weakened by a disease called sarcopenia.
 {{% /blocks/feature %}}

-{{% blocks/feature icon="fab" title="Follow us on Twitter!" url="https://twitter.com/docsydocs" %}}
+{{% blocks/feature icon="fab" title="Watch Our Dissection Video" %}}
-For announcement of latest features etc.
+Learn how to dissect a frog and take a look at the musculoskeletal system at a large scale.
 {{% /blocks/feature %}}